Document Control | Processes and Practices

 What is Document Control?

-Document control procedures provide "chain of custody" quality control for documents that transfer between parties, including internal documents, external documents, and quality records.
+Document control procedures provide "chain of custody" quality control for transferring documents between parties, including internal, external, and quality records.
 A document control system refers to the overall procedures governing this.

 Organizations wanting to comply with ISO 9001 or 21 CFR Parts 210 and 211 must establish a documented standard operating procedure (SOP) for this document control procedure.